Sustainability at HPS

-For the past 20 Years.
-All year 3 and 4 students work alongside Healesville Environment Watch ( the local community conservation group) and take part in an ongoing revegetation program for the Watts River.
+For the past 20 Years, all year 3 and 4 students have worked alongside Healesville Environment Watch ( the local community conservation group) and take part in an ongoing revegetation program for the Watts River.
 Year Four students also regularly conduct research into the water quality of our local waterways by exploring the invertebrate life living in the water.

 At school, we are continuing to develop our Veggie garden with 5 new garden beds established in 2019.

 As part of the grant from the Shire of Yarra Ranges, we worked alongside Healesville High, to plan and develop a three-bay composting system, 4 new wicking garden beds and a long-awaited chook pen, complete with 5 chooks.

 We have a weekly roster of students who collect eggs and look after chooks and attend veggie gardens.